department-of-veterans-affairs/vets-design-system-documentation/src/_components/form-controls.md

 Use a month year date input component for a date a user can approximate, like a date they graduated from high school or a GED equivalent.
 (Example: May 2010)

 #### When to consider something else
--If users are trying to schedule something, consider using a calendar picker
-Note: We do not have a calendar picker as part of the design system yet.
+If users are trying to schedule something, consider using a calendar picker **Note:** We do not have a calendar picker as part of the design system yet.
 This is still an experimental component.
 For reference, visit the VA online scheduling tool.

 #### Guidance
 - The component consists of two select boxes for month and day inputs and a text input for year input.
 For those components please check the usability guidance for select boxes and text inputs